Kai Cenat: 2025: Streamer University and Mafiathon 3

 In January 2025, Cenat made an appearance for WWE on the January 27 episode of Raw, where he announced that he will be attending the Royal Rumble event and called out IShowSpeed.
 On March 8, Cenat participated in the 2025 Sidemen Charity Match, held at Wembley Stadium in London, United Kingdom, playing for the YouTube Allstars team.
 He managed to score a goal in the 68th minute.
-On May 22, Cenat began his three-day long Streamer University event, where Cenat selected 120 content creators to gather at the University of Akron campus to "have the opportunity to showcase their personalities and brand and meet other creators".
+On May 22, Cenat began his three-day long Streamer University event, where Cenat selected 120 content creators to gather at the University of Akron campus in Akron, Ohio to "have the opportunity to showcase their personalities and brand and meet other creators".
 The event also featured other content creators, including DDG and ExtraEmily, acting as professors to mentor the 120 selectees through various topics such as "internet beef" and improv.
 On September 1, Cenat began his third and final month-long subathon, titled Mafiathon 3, with 15% of the proceeds made from subscriptions continuing to go towards building the Nigerian school that was announced for the last subathon.
-The subathon featured numerous guests such as Miles Caton, the Jabbawockeez, Kim Kardashian, Roman Atwood, Ray J, Mariah Carey, Lizzo, Ice Spice, and Latto.
+The subathon featured numerous guests such as Miles Caton, the Jabbawockeez, Kim Kardashian, Roman Atwood, Ray J, Mariah Carey, Lizzo, Ice Spice, Latto, and Linkin Park.

-In November 2025, he set a record on Twitch by became the first streamer to ever hit 20 million followers.
+In November 2025, he set a record on Twitch by became the first streamer to ever hit 20 million followers and 1 million subscribers.

+2026: Career expansion, break from streaming, and Streamer University 2

+On January 13, 2026, Cenat released a YouTube video titled "I Quit", in which he announced a shift from streaming to broader pursuits.
+In the video, he addressed his mental health, citing self-doubt and a need to reset from his streaming schedule.
+The video also served as the launch for his clothing brand, "Vivet", which he developed after traveling to Italy where he participated in the sewing and production of the line's apparel.
+In early 2026, Cenat began a series of daily livestreams focused on reading aloud to improve his literacy.
+Educators noted the positive impact of these broadcasts, crediting Cenat with normalizing reading challenges and encouraging literacy among young audiences.
+On July 6, 2026, Cenat returned to streaming on Twitch after a nine-month hiatus to unveil the students and professors of Streamer University 2, which ran from July 15 to July 20 at the Hendrix College campus in Conway, Arkansas.
+On September 12, 2026 Kai presented Vivet’s inaugural fashion show in New York City during New York Fashion Week, marking the brand’s runway debut.